Larnaca - a small port town, which has recently enjoyed great popularity among tourists.

 The second floor has a specially fenced compartment designed for women.
 Previously, according to Chris, there was a private staircase leading directly from the street into the female part.
 But now a Muslim come to the mosque through the main entrance, along with men and then rise in the allotted space for them.

-The mosque is open to visitors daily.
-All applicants have the right to enter into the room.
-Now you can go to the Tekke of Umm Haram decorated with Arabic script through the stone gates.
-Above them are carved verses from the Koran.
-Behind the gate is a mosque and spacious house for pilgrims.
-Neat paths cut through the garden.
-When the wind blows, the usual place for this silence broken only by the rustle of palm leaves but the cries of birds from a nearby lake.
-A local guide will show free mosque and tell her story.
-Women can also go to the Hala Sultan Tekke.
-In front of the mosque built fountain for the washing of the feet: for the Muslim tradition, before entering the mosque and pray, it is necessary to wash the feet with water.
-Before entering the mosque take off shoes.
+The mosque is open daily.
+Everyone has the right to enter the premises.
+Now you can go to Tekke Umm Haram through the stone gate, adorned with Arabic script.
+Above them are carved lines from the Koran.
+Behind the gate there is a mosque and a spacious house for pilgrims.
+Accurate paths cut through the garden.
+When the wind blows, the usual silence for this place is broken only by the rustle of palm leaves and the screams of migratory birds from a nearby lake.
+A local guide will show the mosque for free and tell its story.
+Women can also go to Hala Sultan Tekke.
+In front of the mosque building is a fountain for washing feet: according to the Muslim tradition, before entering the mosque and praying, you must always wash your feet with water.
+Before entering the mosque, it is customary to take off shoes.

 Working hours: September-March: 09.00-17.00, April-August: 07.30-19.30